One-year Combination Vaginal Ring, Phase 3 Study

 Publication date: 2006

-Contraceptive vaginal rings releasing Nestorone® and ethinylestradiol: A 1-year dose-finding trial (abstract)
+Contraceptive vaginal rings releasing Nestorone® and ethinylestradiol: A 1-year dose-finding trial (abstract) (HTML)

 Sivin,Irving; Mishell,Daniel R.,Jr.; Alvarez,Francisco; Brache,Vivian; Elomaa,Kaisa; Lahteenmaki,Pekka; Massai,Rebeca; Miranda,Patricia; Croxatto,Horacio B.; Dean,Catherine; Small,Margaret; Nash,Harold A.; Jackanicz,Theodore M.